Hi. I’m Cate Deans. Like Seth Godin, I’m a teacher, and I do projects.

 I arrived in the Netherlands with a total of three words in my repertoire – “ja”, “nee” and “hallo” – and a “Teach Yourself Dutch” language kit under my arm!
 The morning after I arrived, needing to go into town to buy a few bits and pieces, I asked the English woman in whose home I was working “How do you say please?”.
 “Alstublieft.”
 “Ahhhh… huh?”
-Three syllables for a simple work like “please”???
+Three syllables for a simple word like “please”???

 Fear filled my heart!
 “Is there another word?”
 “Well… you could say ‘graag’” (which sounded far harder, as Dutch uses a gutteral sound for ‘g’, similar to the Scottish ‘ch’ in ‘loch’).
 “Ahhh… what was the first word again?”

-After my first 3 month work contract, I moved in with a Dutch family, whose father refused to speak English, and with three small children who hadn’t yet learned any English at school, with whom I wanted to communicate.
+After my first 3 month work contract, I moved in with a Dutch family, whose father (with a big smile) refused to speak English, and with three small children who hadn’t yet learned any English at school, with whom I wanted to communicate.
 The “Teach Yourself” book and cassette I had bought in the UK prior to my first arrival in the Netherlands came out.
 I started studying for an hour or so each day, working my way through a few lessons a week.